RHagenson/2019-01-03-UNO/_episodes/13-automation.md

 steps.
 If we had 50 samples (a more realistic number), it would be 400 steps!
 You can see why we want to automate this.

-We've also used `for` loops in previous lessons to iterate one or two commands over multiple input files.
+We've also used `for`-loops in previous lessons to iterate one or two commands over multiple input files.
-In these `for` loops you used variables to enable you to run the loop on multiple files.
+In these `for`-loops you used variables to enable you to run the loop on multiple files.
 We will be using variable assignments like this in our new shell scripts.

-Here's the `for` loop you wrote for unzipping `.zip` files:
+Here's the for-loop you wrote for unzipping `.zip` files:

 ~~~
 $ for filename in *.zip